San Francisco Republican Party

 OPPOSE

-This is a poison pill measure to defeat Proposition D.
+This is a poison pill measure to defeat Proposition D put on the ballot by the progressive wing of the Board of Supervisors.

 Prop F: Police Staffing and Deferred Retirement